randalvance/randal-tech/blogPosts/lets-learn-graphql.md

 # GraphQL Queries

-Here is an example GraphQL query so you have an initial idea of how it looks.
+Let's start with a very simple GraphQL query.
 This query fetches all the `users` in our system and returns each user's `id`, `name`, and `email`.

 ```gql
 query {